Katy Garbi: 1989–1993: The beginning and Eurovision

 Two years after her recorded music debut, Garbi released her debut personal album titled Prova (Rehearsal) in 1989.
 In 1990 and 1991 she released her second and third studio albums: Gyalia Karfia (Glass and nails) and Entalma Silepseos (Arrest warrant), respectively.
 Both albums fared well and allowed her to rise in the ranks of the Greek music scene.

 By 1992, Garbi released her fourth album Tou Feggariou Anapnoes (The Breaths of the Moon).
 Garbi took on a more pop approach to her music, faring well with audience as she would gain her first certification when the album achieved gold certification by IFPI.

-In 1993, she accepted the offer to participate in the Eurovision Song Contest 1993 with the song "Ellada, Hora Tou Fotos", where she stirred up controversy in the Greek media due to the slitted blue dress she wore.
+In 1993, she accepted the offer to participate in the Eurovision Song Contest 1993 with the song "Ellada, chora tou fotos", where she stirred up controversy in the Greek media due to the slitted blue dress she wore.
 Garbi's performance placed Greece 9th with 64 points.
 Garbi holds the Eurovision record for the individual singer with the longest camera close-up.
 During her performance, the camera showed a focused close-up of Garbi, fixed for 43 seconds before cutting to a different angle.

 1994–1997: Further success

-Following her highly publicized participation at Eurovision, Garbi's popularity began to climb, releasing albums that reached platinum certification, including gold album Os Ton Paradeiso (Until paradise) and the platinum album Atofio Hrysafi (Pure gold) in 1994.
+Following her highly publicized participation at Eurovision, Garbi's popularity began to climb, releasing albums that reached platinum certification, including platinum album Os Ton Paradeiso (Until paradise) and the double-platinum album Atofio Hrysafi (Pure gold) in 1994.
 During that time, Garbi released a duet with her then boyfriend Dionisis Shinas.
 Years later he would make a marriage proposal live in front of a national TV audience while promoting the song on Mega Channel's show Bravo hosted by Roula Koromila.

 In 1996, Garbi released Arhizo Polemo (I'm starting a war), which was eventually certified three times platinum.
-In 1997, Garbi followed up her success by releasing her eighth studio album titled Evaisthisies (Sensitivities) which also reached 3× platinum status.
+In 1997, Garbi followed up her success by releasing her eighth studio album titled Evaisthisies (Sensitivities) which also reached triple-platinum status.
 The album included a duet with rising singer Antonis Remos on the song "Asimfonia Haraktiron" (Personality Clash).
 That same year, Garbi also performed at Radio City Music Hall on 9 May 1997, becoming the first Greek female artist to do so.
 From 1994 to 1997, Garbi won eight Pop Corn Greek Music Awards.
 Her 1994, 1996, and 1997 releases were awarded as the best albums in each year at the Pop Corn Greek Music Awards.